Virginia Tech® home

 Phosphorus (P)

-Stunted, short internodes, purple or dark green foliage; old leaves
+Stunted, short internodes, purple or dark green foliage; old leaves die back; flowers and fruit poor.

 Slow growth, delayed maturity.

-Phosphorus is poorly available at high and low pH, in dry or cold soils,
+Phosphorus is poorly available at high and low pH, in dry or cold soils, and in high-organic container soils.

-Apply according to soil test
+Apply according to soil test.

 Potassium (K) Older leaves scorched on margin; weak stem; fruit shrivelled, uneven ripening.
 Fairly easily leached, primarily on sandy soil.
 Fertilize according to soil test.